 National Partner Society Abstract Achievement Awards

-This four-year postdoctoral research grant aims to help scholars from historically disadvantaged backgrounds receive academic and research appointments the field of hematology.
+This four-year postdoctoral research grant aims to help scholars from historically disadvantaged backgrounds receive academic and research appointments in the field of hematology.

 This award provides funding for investigators who submitted a hematology-related NIH R01 grant in the past 18 months and whose proposals were scored but denied funding.

 Global Research Award